Tropicao/zigbridge/README.md

 Zigbee network.
 The gateway is designed to run on a Linux host equipped with a CC2531 USB dongle.

+## Current project state
+As you may see, this software is still under heavy development.
+The target for v1.0.0 is to be able to integrate it in a domotic solution to drive Zigbee devices in a home/appartment, with the following features :
+* detection and notification of available devices
+* devices installation
+* report of installed devices
+* execution of basic commands on devices (light, switches, sensors) Even if this scope is still not reached, some nice showcases are available if you have the necessary devices (see README_demo.md)

 ## How to build it

 This project use [Meson](http://mesonbuild.com/) as build system.
 You will need the following components :